 B.47 Through option 1A, a similar distribution to option 1, would result.
 However, a slightly higher level of development would be delivered at Winchester Town, the level of development at the South Hampshire Urban Areas would be substantially reduced and the level of development at the Market Towns and Rural Areas would be increased.
 As such, this option would result in benefits relating to concentrating growth at Winchester Town, where there is good service provision, thereby helping to promote a degree of social integration.
 This element of growth is also likely to help limit the need for travel in the plan area and associated benefits for local air quality.
 Focussing additional growth to Winchester Town where AQMAs are present could, however, intensify existing air quality issues at this location.
 Therefore, while positive effects are identified for age, disability and pregnancy and maternity given the potential for these groups to be more adversely affected by issues relating to air quality, the positive effect also identified for people living in deprived areas/rural areas is combined with a negative effect.
 The adverse effect reflects the alignment of areas of existing air quality issues with some of the more deprived areas in Winchester.
-Focussing growth at the settlement that benefits from the widest range of services and facilities where residents are likely to benefit from informal interactions between each other is likely to help meet the needs of a wide range of groups in Winchester and protect social tolerance.
+Focusing growth at the settlement that benefits from the widest range of services and facilities where residents are likely to benefit from informal interactions between each other is likely to help meet the needs of a wide range of groups in Winchester and protect social tolerance.
 Therefore, positive effects are also expected in relation religion or belief, gender reassignment, race and sexual orientation.
 This element of growth will also support good access to employment opportunities, including opportunities for benefiting from higher paying jobs.
 Positive effects are expected for option 1A in relation to people on low incomes, people on benefits and unemployed people.
-These benefits are contrasted with the potential adverse effects associated with distributing a
+These benefits are contrasted with the potential adverse effects associated with distributing a re

 B.48 Option 3 would provide much of the new development at a strategic allocation or new settlement in the District.
 Regardless of the location of this element of development, in the longer term there is potential to establish a relatively self-contained strategic allocation (potentially as an extension to an existing settlement) or settlement which provides residents with access to essential services and facilities and employment.
 The ability of the new development to be self-sustaining is likely to occur in the longer term and there are likely to be particular challenges in terms of fostering community cohesion when creating this size of development from scratch.
 Where a new development of this size is provided as an urban extension there could be implications for existing community networks within the settlement it adjoins.
-Residents at a new settlement are likely to need to travel longer distances to access some services and facilities are identified for the protected characteristics age, disability, pregnancy and maternity, people living in deprived areas/rural areas, religion or belief, gender reassignment, race and sexual orientation.
+Residents at a new settlement are likely to need to travel longer distances to access some services and facilities at its early stages.
+Furthermore, these options are considered less likely to help address the higher levels of deprivation which currently exist in Winchester Town.
+Therefore, mixed positive and negative effects are identified for the protected characteristics age, disability, pregnancy and maternity, people living in deprived areas/rural areas, religion or belief, gender reassignment, race and sexual orientation.